Minimax properties of gamma kernel density estimators under $L^p$ loss and $\beta$-H\"older smoothness of the target: Introduction

-An alternative approach is to use \emph{asymmetric} kernels whose support matches that of the target density and whose shape adapts with the evaluation point.
-A prominent contribution is due to \citet{Chen1999}, who introduced \emph{beta kernel} estimators for densities supported on $[0,1]$, and to \citet{Chen2000Gamma}, who proposed a \emph{gamma kernel} estimator for densities supported on $[0,\infty)$.
+When one wants to encode support information directly in the estimator, one may instead use \emph{asymmetric} kernels whose support reflects that information and whose shape varies with the evaluation point.
+Prominent contributions are due to \citet{Chen1999}, who introduced \emph{beta kernel} estimators for densities supported on $[0,1]$, and to \citet{Chen2000Gamma}, who proposed a \emph{gamma kernel} estimator for densities supported on $[0,\infty)$, together with a modified gamma version designed to improve bias behavior near the origin.
 In addition to density estimation, \citet{Chen2000BetaReg} developed beta-kernel smoothers for regression curves, and \citet{Chen2002LocalLinear} studied local linear regression smoothers based on asymmetric kernels, including gamma-type constructions.
-Many extensions and refinements of gamma kernel estimators have appeared since then; see, for example, the semiparametric density estimation approach of \citet{BouezmarniRombouts2009} based on copulas, applications in econometrics \citep{BouezmarniScaillet2005,FernandesGrammig2005,BouezmarniRombouts2010,HirukawaSakudo2016,SongHouZhou2019}, and many other relevant references such as \citep{FernandesMonteiro2005,HirukawaSakudo2015,IgarashiKakizawa2018,FauziMaesono2020,IgarashiKakizawa2020,Some2020Bayesian,SomeEtAl2022CombinedGamma,FunkeHirukawa2025Uniform,FunkeHirukawa2025Splicing}.
+Among gamma-type refinements, \citet{HirukawaSakudo2015} introduced a family of generalized gamma kernels that contains Chen's modified gamma kernel as a special case and also yields Weibull and Nakagami-$m$ kernels, while \citet{IgarashiKakizawa2018} further studied generalized gamma kernel density estimators for nonnegative data, allowing positive and negative exponent parameters and developing bias-reduced versions.
+Other extensions and applications include the semiparametric density estimation approach of \citet{BouezmarniRombouts2009} based on copulas, applications in econometrics \citep{BouezmarniScaillet2005,FernandesGrammig2005,BouezmarniRombouts2010,HirukawaSakudo2016,SongHouZhou2019}, and many other relevant references such as \citep{FernandesMonteiro2005,FauziMaesono2020,IgarashiKakizawa2020,Some2020Bayesian,SomeEtAl2022CombinedGamma,FunkeHirukawa2025Uniform,FunkeHirukawa2025Splicing}.

 Some of these techniques have notably been adapted to more complex supports such as the simplex \citep{AitchisonLauder1985,ChaconMateuFiguerasMartinFernandez2011,OuimetTolosanaDelgado2022,BertinGenestKlutchnikoffOuimet2023,GenestOuimet2025,Bouzebda2024,DaayebGenestKhardaniKlutchnikoffOuimet2025,DaayebKhardaniOuimet2025}, product spaces like the unit hypercube or positive orthant \citep{BouezmarniRombouts2009,BouezmarniRombouts2010b,FunkeKawka2015,Hirukawa2018,FunkeHirukawa2025Uniform}, half-spaces \citep{BelzileDesgagneGenestOuimet2025}, and the cone of positive definite matrices \citep{Ouimet2022a,BelzileGenestOuimetRichards2025}.
 Parallel to these specific developments, general frameworks for multivariate asymmetric kernels (called associated kernels) have been proposed and studied; see, e.g., \cite{KokonendjiSome2018,KokonendjiSome2021,AboubacarKokonendji2025,EsstafaKokonendjiNgo2025} and references therein.